You should normally have an upper second-class (2.1) undergraduate honours degree or above.

 Months of entry

-Mental health practitioners are much in demand, both nationally and locally.
+Mental health practitioners are in demand nationwide.
 This course gives you the skills to practice up to Associate Practitioner level in NHS Mental Health Services.

-You also become familiar with being part of a multidisciplinary team within NHS Mental Health Services, engaging with adults experiencing complex mental health difficulties.
+You’ll learn a range of therapeutic practices, assessment, ethics, and partnership and recovery working.
+You’ll also become familiar with being part of a multidisciplinary team within NHS Mental Health Services.
+Clinical placements are a key part of this course, where you’ll engage with adults experiencing complex mental health difficulties.

 Course contact details